 (v) Employment as nurses shall be limited to the following:

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required. [cont.]
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required. [cont.]

 (ii) The number of hours, or other unit of measure, per year and dates of employment with each employer, including paid leave and excluding unpaid leave: Provided, That documentation of hours in excess of one full-time certificated year of experience in any twelve-month period is not required;